TDN: Temporal Difference Networks for Efficient Action Recognition: Conclusion

 \section{Conclusion}

 In this paper, we have presented a new video-level framework, termed as TDN, for learning action models from the entire video.
-The core contribution of TDN is to generalize temporal difference operator into principled temporal modules (TDM), for capturing both short-term and long-term temporal information in a video.
-We present two specific and efficient forms for the implementation of TDMs and systematically assess their effects on temporal modeling.
+The core contribution of TDN is to generalize temporal difference operator into efficient and general temporal modules (TDM) with specific designs, for capturing both short-term and long-term temporal information in a video.
+We present two customized forms for the implementation of TDMs and systematically assess their effects on temporal modeling.
 As demonstrated on the Kinetics-400 and Something-Something dataset, our TDN is able to yield superior performance to previous state-of-the-art methods of using similar backbones.

 In addition, we present an in-depth ablation study on TDMs to investigate the effect of temporal difference operation, and demonstrate that it is more effective to extract fine-grained temporal information than a standard 3D convolution with more frames.
 We hope our analysis provides more insights about temporal difference operation, and TDM might provide an alternative to 3D convolution for temporal modeling in videos.